electron-userland/electron-builder/README.md

 Caution: when you use `win.nsiTemplate` option, `win.fileAssociation` option should only work if the custom nsi template is based on the original one.

+### `win.encoding` *( optional )*
+Option to define a custom encoding for output template.nsi on Windows.
+Default value is 'UTF-8'.
+For available values see [node-iconv's page](https://github.com/bnoordhuis/node-iconv).
+The packager.json config should always be UTF8 encoded.

 **Note:** You need to add something that might have value for others?
 Please consider a PR. ;)